 I have experience in counselling young people (11 to 18 years) with the YMCA.

-I have worked for Chichester Counselling Services and the Horsham and Crawley Counselling Group.
+I have worked for Chichester Counselling Services for 5 years and the Horsham and Crawley Counselling Group for 3 years.

 I am also a bereavement counsellor for Cruse.

 Areas of counselling I deal with